ibm-cloud-docs/event-notifications/en-create-source.md

 {: #en-create-service-auth}
 {: step}

-Create a service-to-service authorization between your managed service and {{site.data.keyword.en_short}}
+Create a service-to-service authorization between your managed service and {{site.data.keyword.en_short}}.

 - From the {{site.data.keyword.cloud_notm}} console, select `Manage` >> `Access(IAM)` >> `Authorizations`.
 - The Authorizations view contains dropdowns for `Source service` and `Target service`.
 Select your managed service as the source, and {{site.data.keyword.en_short}} as the target.